flowscripter/docs/design/domain-model-concepts.md

 Punctuation attribute keys e.g. end of stream are dded by the core framework to the registry.

-### Extensions
+### Plugins

-An extension to the core system is either a module or a command.
+A plugin to the core system is either an extension or a command.

 Most of the core t9r functionality is implemented via extensions to the core runtime.

-t9r extensions can be discovered and installed using the CLI.
+t9r plugins can be discovered and installed using the CLI.

-### Modules
+### Extensions

-Defined module types are:
+Defined extension types are:

-- operator
+- *operator*
-- model
+- *model*
-- registry
+- *registry*
-- data store
+- *data store*

-A module consists of a name, a version, dependencies, Javascript and optionally native code libraries.
+An extension consists of a name, a version, dependencies, Javascript and optionally native code libraries.

 ### Commands

 A command wraps Javascript functionality in a function so that it can be simply executed as a CLI command line argument.

 A commands consists of a name, a version, dependencies, Javascript and a definition of command line arguments and how these are mapped to arguments in the Javascript logic.

 ### Operators